 - ovarian cysts

-You shouldn’t take birth control pills if you:
+You shouldn’t take any combination birth control pills if you:

 Most doctors recommend progestin-only pills if you’re breastfeeding.
 The minipill is often used in this case because it contains only progestin.